diegomacario/Teapong/README.md

 To prevent this mess we must only share resources that do not require any external variables to be maintained, and we must use a different system to allow states to communicate with each other.

 "What does that other system look like?" you might ask.
 That is a question that I am still trying to answer.
-I you have any suggestions, please let me know!
+If you have any suggestions, please let me know!

 ### Shading